-In 2015, the Board approved a new Atlantic Menhaden Benchmark Stock Assessment which updated the reference points for Atlantic menhaden in order to provide a better measure of sustainability (SEDAR, 2015).
-Specifically, the reference points were changed to be the maximum and median geometric mean fishing mortality rate for ages 2-4 during 1960-2012, a period deemed sustainable.
+In 2015, the Board approved the Atlantic Menhaden Benchmark Stock Assessment, which updated the reference points for Atlantic menhaden in order to provide a better measure of sustainability (SEDAR, 2015).
+Specifically, the reference points were changed to be the maximum and median geometric mean F for ages 2-4 during 1960-2012, a period deemed sustainable.
 Corresponding reference points based on fecundity (FEC) were also established to determine an overfished status.
 This method was applied to the 2017 Stock Assessment Update.
-Resulting reference points are an overfishing threshold and target of $F{21\%}$ and $F{36\%}$, respectively, and an overfished threshold and target of $FEC{21\%}$ and $FEC{36\%}$, respectively.
+Resulting reference points were an overfishing threshold and target of $F{21\%}$ and $F{36\%}$, respectively, and an overfished threshold and target of $FEC{21\%}$ and $FEC{36\%}$, respectively.
 As of 2016, the terminal year used in the 2017 Stock Assessment Update, the stock is not overfished and overfishing is not occurring.

-An important outcome of the 2015 Stock Assessment and Peer Review Report was the high priority given to the development of ERPs for Atlantic menhaden management.
+An important outcome of the 2015 Benchmark Stock Assessment and Peer Review Report was the high priority given to the development of ERPs for Atlantic menhaden management.
 Menhaden serve an important role in the marine ecosystem as they convert phytoplankton into protein and, in turn, provide a food source to a variety of species including larger fish (e.g., weakfish, striped bass, bluefish, cod), birds (e.g., bald eagles, osprey), and marine mammals (e.g., humpback whales, bottlenose dolphin).
 As a result, changes in the abundance of menhaden may have implications for the marine ecosystem.
 ERPs provide a method to assess the status of menhaden not only with regard to the sustainability of human harvest, but also with regard to their interactions with predators and the status of other prey species.
 This method accounts for several species' menhaden predation requirements when setting an overfished and overfishing threshold for menhaden.
 The benefit of this approach is that it allows fishery managers to consider the harvest of menhaden within a broad ecosystem context, which includes other fish, birds, mammals, and humans who utilize and depend on marine resources.

-1.1.1.2 Allocation
+1.1.1.2 Quota Allocation

 Amendment 2 established a first-ever commercial total allowable catch (TAC) for Atlantic menhaden and divided this catch into commercial quotas for participating jurisdictions from Maine through Florida.
-The allocation formula assigns each state a percentage of the TAC based on each jurisdiction's average landings between 2009 and 2011.
+The allocation formula assigns each state a percentage of the TAC based on the jurisdiction's average landings between 2009 and 2011.
 Since it was implemented in 2013, the quota system has maintained the annual directed harvest of menhaden below the annual coastwide TAC set by the Board.

-Amendment 2 requires allocation to be revisited every three years.
-In reviewing menhaden allocations, the Board expressed interest in investigating different allocation methods and timeframes given concerns that the current approach may not strike a balance between gear types and regions.
-Specifically, some states have expressed concern that under the current allocation method, increases in the TAC result in limited benefits to small-scale fisheries.
-In addition, there is concern that the current allocation method does not provide a balance between the present needs of the fishery and future growth opportunities.
-Given the apparent geographic expansion of the stock, particularly in New England, the 2009-2011 time-period on which allocation is based may limit states who currently have minimal quota from participating in the growing fishery.
-Some states have also found evidence of un-reported landings during the reference period, meaning the quota system may have reduced their fisheries to a greater extent than originally intended.
+Amendment 2 required allocation to be revisited every three years.
+In reviewing menhaden allocations, the Board expressed interest in investigating different allocation methods and timeframes given concerns the current approach may not strike a balance between gear types and regions.
+Specifically, some states expressed concern that under the Amendment 2 allocation method, increases in the TAC resulted in limited benefits to small-scale fisheries.
+In addition, there was concern the Amendment 2 allocation method did not provide a balance between the present needs of the fishery and future growth opportunities.
+Given the apparent geographic expansion of the stock, particularly in New England, the 2009-2011 time-period on which allocation was based limited states who had minimal quota from participating in the growing fishery.
+Some states also found evidence of un-reported landings during the reference period, meaning the quota system may have reduced their fisheries to a greater extent than originally intended.